 Saskatchewan’s Mining Industry

-Last year, the former National Mining Competition, was renamed to be the World Mining Competition.
+In 2015, the former National Mining Competition, was renamed to be the World Mining Competition.
 This name encompasses not only the presence of the delegates, but also the importance of international collaboration and global governance within the current mining economy.
 Schools from Canada, The United States, India, Germany, and The United Kingdom have competed multiple times in the World Mining Competition.
 The Organizing Committee is always looking to grow this roster!